essdot/js-lessons/doc/types.md

 ## Numbers

-There is only one number type in Javascript.
+There is only one number type in JavaScript.
 Many other languages distinguish between decimal numbers and integers.
 Many other languages offer different levels of precision for floats and integers, or unsigned types.
-But Javascript just has the number type.
+But JavaScript just has the Number type.

-The number type represents the set of all possible number values, plus some special values: `NaN`, `Infinity`, and `-Infinity`.
+The number type represents the set of possible number values, plus some special values: `NaN`, `Infinity`, and `-Infinity`.
 Any arithmetic operation that attempts to use a non-number value which can't be coerced into a number will result in `NaN`.

-### NaN
+### NaN (Not a Number)

 `NaN` is a value.
 Its type is number. `NaN` is the only value in Javascript that is not equal to itself. `NaN === NaN` is false.